 - Potions and reagents - Consumable magic, high demand from adventurers and mages

-- Scrolls and spell components - Sold through the University of Valoria and private dealers
+- Scrolls and spell components - Sold through the University-Of-Valoria and private dealers

 - Risk: Counterfeit magical items are increasingly common; certified appraisers are essential